China Public Health Summer Abroad Program

 This is a one-of-a-kind program that allows all students, regardless of their academic major or language abilities, to learn in person about the urban and rural health systems of China in Shanghai and Jinan.
 Some of the major topics of interest that will be covered are China’s health system reform, the development of the rural Collaborative Medical System (CMS), HIV/AIDS programs and their progress, urban health insurance, disease control and prevention systems, and maternal and child healthcare systems.

-The program will be based at the Shandong University School of Public Health in Jinan and the Fudan University in Shanghai.
+The program will be based at Fudan University's School of Public Health in Shanghai and closely collaborates with Shangdong University's School of Public Health.
 Students will also spend time studying in the cities of Beijing and Jinan.
 There will also be opportunities for sightseeing excursions to other areas in the region.

 This program is open to graduate and undergraduate students from Tulane University, and qualified students from other universities are welcome to apply as well.